-On behalf of the Governing Body, I would like to briefly introduce you to the work the Governing Body undertakes to ensure that your child will receive a solid primary school education.
+On behalf of the Governing Board, I would like to briefly introduce you to the work the Governing Board undertakes to ensure that your child will receive a solid primary school education.

-The Governing Body is responsible for overseeing the strategic decisions of the school.
+The Governing Board is responsible for ensuring clarity of vision, ethos and strategic direction.
 The key role is to act as a ‘critical friend’ to support, to challenge and to ask questions.

-The membership of the Governing Body includes parents, teaching staff, co-opted members of the community and the Local Authority.
-The Governing Body meets at least once each term and the finance, premises and health and safety committee also meets on a termly basis.
+The membership of the Governing Board includes parents, teaching staff, co-opted members of the community and the Local Authority.
+The Governing Board meets at least once each term and the finance, premises and health and safety committee also meets on a termly basis.

-The Governing Body has a range of powers and duties laid down by various Education Acts.
+The Governing Board has a range of powers and duties laid down by various Education Acts.
 These responsibilities relate to:

 - Setting the strategic framework within which the school operates